MarcusJohnson91/FoundationIO/README.md

 Compiling:
 =========
 * libBitIO alone won't do a whole lot for you, it's real use is in being a library other libraries rely on.
-* The makefile by defaults builds the library as a static library, for RELEASE, to change this set `BUILDTYPE` to `DEBUG`.
+* The makefile by default builds the library as a static library, for RELEASE, to change this set `BUILDTYPE` to `DEBUG`.
 * BitIO is included as a submodule in git, so you don't need to install it if you're using one of my libraries, ModernPNG, ModernFLAC, ModernAVC, etc.
 * On my Mac for AMD64, the libBitIO static library is about 200kb, if that's too big for your use, enable link time optimization on your program to trim unused functions.
 *  **Microsoft** has decided to not support C11's `_Generic` preprocessor keyword, so you can't directly use the `ReadBits`/`PeekBits`/`ReadUnary`/`ReadExpGolomb`/`ReadGUUID`/`WriteBits`/`WriteUnary`/`WriteExpGolomb`/`WriteGUUID` macros, I've chosen to rely on this preprocessor keyword to ensure that there is minimal branching during runtime, to gain performance on accelerators like GPUs.